(1) All state agencies shall meet the statewide greenhouse gas emission limits established in RCW 70.235.020

 shall derive emissions estimates using an emissions calculator provided by the department.

 (3) By June 30, 2011, each state agency shall submit to the department a strategy to meet the requirements in subsection (1) of this section.
 The strategy must address employee travel activities, teleconferencing alternatives, and include existing and proposed actions, a timeline for reductions, and recommendations for budgetary and other incentives to reduce emissions, especially from employee business travel.

 (4) By October 1st of each even-numbered year beginning in 2012, each state agency shall report to the department the actions taken to meet the emission reduction targets under the strategy for the preceding fiscal biennium.
-The department may authorize the *department of general administration to report on behalf of any state agency having fewer than five hundred full-time equivalent employees at any time during the reporting period.
-The department shall cooperate with the *department of general administration and the **department of community, trade, and economic development to develop consolidated reporting methodologies that incorporate emission reduction actions taken across all or substantially all state agencies.
+The department may authorize the department of enterprise services to report on behalf of any state agency having fewer than five hundred full-time equivalent employees at any time during the reporting period.
+The department shall cooperate with the department of enterprise services and the department of commerce to develop consolidated reporting methodologies that incorporate emission reduction actions taken across all or substantially all state agencies.

-(5) All state agencies shall cooperate in providing information to the department, the *department of general administration, and the **department of community, trade, and economic development for the purposes of this section.
+(5) All state agencies shall cooperate in providing information to the department, the department of enterprise services, and the department of commerce for the purposes of this section.